View Julie NICHOLLS's Notice on nzherald.co.nz and share memories

 |

 NICHOLLS, Julie Anne.
-Passed away peacefully on September 2, 2020, aged 74 years.
-Dearly loved wife of Wayne.
-Mother of Anna and Mark.
-Mother-in-law of Rebbecca and devoted Grandmother of Isabella, Leo and Charlie.
-Loved daughter of Peter and Nan Moriarty (deceased).
-Sister of Paul ) deceased) and Karen.
-Julie will be remembered with love for her unwavering dedication to family, generosity to all, her hospitality and for her courage especially over these last 7 years of fullness.
-Special thanks to all those who have cared for Julie; the staff in Ward 64 at Auckland Hospital, Harbour Cancer Centre, Mercy Hospice and all of her friends.
+Passed away peacefully on 2 September 2020, aged 74 years.
+Dearly loved wife of Wayne, mother of Anna and Mark, mother-in-law of Rebbecca, and devoted Grandmother of Isabella, Leo and Charlie.
+Loved daughter of Peter and Nan Moriarty (deceased), sister of Paul (deceased) and Karen.
+Julie will be remembered with love for her unwavering dedication to family, generosity to all, her hospitality and for her courage, especially over these past 7 years of illness.
+Special thanks to all those who have cared for Julie: the staff in Ward 64 at Auckland Hospital, Harbour Cancer Centre, Mercy Hospice, and all of her friends.
 May she rest in peace.
 A private funeral due to covid- 19 will be held on Monday September 7 at 1.30pm.
-Please contact the family for live streaming details if you wish to attend virtually.
+Please contact the family for live- streaming details if you wish to attend virtually.